HamzaAshfaq01/wing-admin-dashboard/README.md

 If you like consistency and design that blends into its purpose.
 It is a perfect example of our most thoughtful work.
 It combines over a dozen components and plugins, while looking like everything fits together.
 For an easy start or inspiration for you project, have also created a set of example pages, like the user settings or usage graphics.

 **Bootstrap Support:** Built on top of the much awaited Bootstrap and uses the most used react framework that implements the Bootstrap components on react, reactstrap.
 This makes starting a new project very simple.
 It also provides benefits if you are already working on a Bootstrap and/or reactstrap project; you can just import the its style over it.
-Most of the elements have been redesigned; but if you are using an element have not been touched, it will fall back to the Bootstrap default.
+Most of the elements have been redesigned; but if you are using an element has not been touched, it will fall back to the Bootstrap default.

 **Example Pages**: Want to fully display the power of this dashboard, so the kit comes packed with examples showing you how to use the components.